brunorijsman/dske-python/docs/dske-protocol.md

 to encode the messages.

-Since the draft doesn't specify any particular encoding, using REST and HTTP is not a deviation from the draft per-se, but in a private email exchange one of the authors of the draft told us he does not consider HTTP a good choice for the the DSKE protocol encoding and would prefer a lighter-weight binary encoding.
+Since the draft doesn't specify any particular encoding, using REST and HTTP is not a deviation from the draft per-se, but in a private email exchange one of the authors of the draft told us that he does not consider HTTP a good choice for the the DSKE protocol encoding and would prefer a lighter-weight binary encoding.

 ## Future enhancements